If you’ve ever had to buy hearing aids, you know how pricey they can get.

 The easiest way to book an appointment at Connect Hearing is over the phone.
 You can call 1-888-608-7462 to talk to a hearing consultant and schedule an appointment at your nearest hearing aid center.

-To schedule an appointment online, you can fill out the online submission form using your name, phone number and email address.
+To schedule an appointment online, you can fill out the online submission form using your name, phone number, zip code and email address.
 Once you’ve submitted your information, a hearing consultant will call you to collect general information and answer any questions you may have.

 From there, you can click “Request Appointment” to fill out the online submission form, or click “Details” for additional information including the clinic’s direct phone number.
 You can call during store hours to set up an appointment this way as well.